 Do I have to inform my landlord or property manager?

 Yes, they must consent to the sublease.
-If you book the SECURITY package, we support you in the request of consent.

 Does the law governing commissions apply to temporary housing and subletting too